Last Modified: 30 Jul 2015

-Take an auto rickshaw to the picturesque town of Orchha to experience a very different side of India (approx 45 mins).
+Travel by private transport to the picturesque town of Orchha to experience a very different side of India (approx 45 mins).

 Situated on the banks of the Betwa River, Orchha has changed little over the centuries.
 Originally a hunting area, it became the capital of the Bundela rajas and, as a result, Orchha has more temples and palaces than any town of this size deserves.

 Explore the palaces and temples scattered across the peaceful countryside, walk in rural areas untouched by modern life and meet the very friendly locals.
 The river water is cold but clean enough to swim in.

 Experience an evening puja ceremony at the Ram Raja Temple.

 See the stunning Orchha Palace, built by Bir Sing Deo for his friend Jehangir, the great Mughal ruler.

 Visit Taragram, one of Intrepid's Responsible Tourism projects.
 This unique papermaking plant was set up to give tribal women from the area a chance to work outside the traditional areas normally afforded to them.
 All the paper is made from recycled clothing and wood pulp.

 Take the chance to experience the local flavours at a cooking demonstration by our local friends.

 Return to Jhansi and take an overnight train to Allahabad (approx 9 hrs).
 Sleeper trains are clean and air-conditioned (sometimes fan-cooled), a great way to travel long distances and still get maximum time in each place.
 Beds are padded berths with sheets, pillow and blanket provided but some people prefer to bring their own sleeping sheet.
 Please note you may be sharing with locals in a same gender/mixed gender situation.

 - Orchha - Ram Raja Temple puja (prayer) ceremony